kalohq/please/Readme.md

 ## DESCRIPTION

-please makes it super simple to write and manage project scripts and your day-to-day command line tricks.
+please makes it super simple to write and manage project scripts.

 When we say “simple”, we really mean it.
 Write your scripts as plain old executable files – be it in bash, python, JavaScript or any other language of choice.
 Put them in a `scripts/` directory in your project root.